KarlOfDuty/SupportBoi/README.md

 # Support Boi [![Build Status](http://95.217.45.17:8080/job/SupportBoi/job/master/badge/icon)](http://95.217.45.17:8080/blue/organizations/jenkins/SupportBoi/activity) [![Release](https://img.shields.io/github/release/KarlofDuty/SupportBoi.svg)](https://github.com/KarlOfDuty/SupportBoi/releases) [![Discord Server](https://img.shields.io/discord/430468637183442945.svg?label=discord)](https://discord.gg/C5qMvkj)

 A support ticket Discord bot.
 Uses a MySQL database for storage of ticket information.
 Creates amazingly formatted HTML ticket transcripts when tickets are closed.
-Has the ability to output ticket information to a google sheet which can be customized in a number of ways.
+Has the ability to output ticket information to a Google sheet which can be customized in a number of ways.

 There appears to be an issue where CentOS 7 may not be compatible with some element of this bot causing it to not start.